VEON logo

 Digital Revenues at an Inflection Point

-VEON’s direct digital revenues surged 63% YoY, reflecting the continued scaling of its digital user base, now exceeding 143 million monthly active digital-only, 50 million of which are digital only users that are not also customers of VEON Group connectivity services.
-In 3Q2025 direct digital revenues now account for nearly 18% of group revenue, signalling a meaningful transition from traditional telecom revenues.
-With over 143 million digital monthly active users, and platforms in financial services, entertainment, ride-hailing, healthcare and more, VEON is capturing a growing share of the daily digital lives of its users.
-JazzCash alone services over 20 million users with transaction volumes exceeding $48 billion annually.
-Meanwhile, entertainment platforms like Tamasha and Kyivstar TV are achieving rapid engagement through bundled offerings.
+VEON’s direct digital revenues surged 63% YoY in FY2025, reflecting the continued scaling of its digital user base, now c.33 million monthly digital-only users.
+50 million of which are digital only users that are not also monthly of VEON Group connectivity services.
+Digital services now represent around 17% of group revenue and are growing significantly faster than the core telecom business, signalling a meaningful transition from traditional telecom revenues.
+With over 135 million digital monthly active users, and platforms in financial services, entertainment, ride-hailing, healthcare and more, VEON is capturing a growing share of the daily digital lives of its users.
+JazzCash alone services over 20 million users with transaction volumes exceeding $53 billion annually.
+Meanwhile, entertainment platforms like Tamasha TV and Kyivstar TV are achieving rapid engagement through bundled offerings.
 Higher-engagement users who adopt multiple digital services generate higher ARPU than connectivity-only users.
 As adoption scales and monetization matures, VEON is well-positioned to build a high-margin, multi-vertical platform model across diverse markets.

 Financial Discipline with a Valuation Disconnect

 VEON is exhibiting strong financial discipline while actively addressing what it sees as a disconnect between fundamentals and market valuation.
-With $1.7 billion in cash and a net leverage ratio of just 1.13x (excluding leases), the company maintains a highly flexible balance sheet.
-It generated $584 million in equity free cash flow over the last twelve months, a 357% YoY increase YoY.
+With $1.7 billion in cash and leverage reduced to around 1.09x net debt to EBITDA (excluding leases), the company maintains a highly flexible balance sheet.
+It generated $624 million in equity free cash flow in FY2025, supporting both reinvestment and capital returns.
 In November 2025, management initiated another share and/or bond buyback ongoing program to return capital and signal confidence in the stock’s undervaluation.
 At the same time, VEON was recently upgraded to the Nasdaq Global Select Market, enhancing its visibility among institutional investors.
-These moves underscore a dual commitment: to reward shareholders in the near term while continuing to reinvest selectively in long-term growth areas like AI, digital lending, and infrastructure.
-If the valuation gap closes, there is meaningful upside potential for equity investors.
+These moves underscore a dual commitment to reward shareholders in the near term while continuing to reinvest selectively in long-term growth areas like AI, digital lending, infrastructure, and adjacent financial services such as insurance through JazzCash’s broader ecosystem in Pakistan.
+If the valuation gap closes, there is meaningful upside for equity investors.

 Catalysts